MinecraftHopper/MinecraftHopper/_help/special-characters/index.markdown

 Having an exclamation point (!), or some non-English Alphanumeric characters in your Windows User Account name will cause the game to crash.

-In some cases you can fix this by changing the working directory the game uses by following the instructions here.
+In some cases you can fix this by changing the working directory the game uses to a path that does not contain an explanation point by following the instructions [here](/help/guides/changing-work-directory/).

 If that does not resolve the issue, you will need to create a new local Windows User Account containing only English alphanumernic characters (a to z, A to Z, 0 to 9).